 My advice is to just opt out.
 Or, rather, walk in the opposite direction.
 Leave your epics for the rest of the year, the cumulative playtime gleaned between the gaps of everyday life.
 For the winter break, pick something that will be finished by lunchtime and stick with you during the long afternoons dedicated to digesting a roast.

-In the last couple of years, PC gaming seems to have specialised in these sorts of games: Tacoma, Ode, What Remains of Edith Finch.
+In the past few years, PC gaming seems to have specialised in these sorts of games: Return of the Obra Dinn, Telling Lies, Celeste, Tacoma, Ode, What Remains of Edith Finch – to name just a few.
 And there are plenty of worthy candidates in the overstuffed archives of Steam, too.

 My personal favourite Christmas PC gaming memory takes place in the very early hours of December 22nd, 2010 (according to tweets from the time).
 The game is Braid, the couch I have been designated to sleep on is surprisingly comfy, and the heating is on higher than I could possibly afford at home.